 ‘A City Is Given A Karpif’

-If house stands less than 70 and 2/3 amos outside a city, it is considered an extension of the city and the techum – the 2,000 amos perimeter around a city beyond which one may not walk on Shabbos – is measured from that house.
+If a house outside a city is within 70 and 2/3 amos of the city limits, it is deemed an extension of the city and the techum Shabbos is measured from there.

-R. Meir in our mishnah says that the techum of a city is not measured from the last house in a city, but rather from the city’s outskirts – its karpif – which is a perimeter of 70 and 2/3 amos of open space around the city and considered part of the city.
-Thus, one may walk a total of 2,070 and 2/3 amos outside a city on Shabbos.
+R. Meir in our mishnah says the 2,000-amah techum is not measured from the city’s last house, but rather from the city’s outskirts – its karpif.
+He derives this ruling from a pasuk (Bamidbar 35:4) in the Torah section on Levite cities.
+A total of 70 and 2/3 amos of open area outside a city serves as the city’s outskirt and is thus considered part of the city.
+Therefore, one may walk on Shabbos a total of 2,070 and 2/3 amos beyond the city.

 A Matter of Continuity

-The Rash (to our daf, 57a) cites the Maharam of Rothenberg who rules in accordance with R. Meir that the 2,000-amah techum of a city starts after its karpif (meaning that city residents are allowed to walk 2,000 amos plus an additional 70 and 2/3 amos beyond the city on Shabbos).
+The Rosh (to 57a) cites the Maharam of Rothenberg who rules in accordance with R. Meir that the 2,000 amah techum of a city starts after its karpif.

-The Ritva (novella 57a) states that R. Meir only grants an extra 70 and 2/3 amos beyond the city itself, not beyond any isolated house standing outside the city.
-We measure from the city, not from the isolated house.
+The Ritva (novella 57a) states that R. Meir grants an extra 70 and 2/3 amos beyond the actual city, not beyond the lone house standing 70 amos outside the city limits.

 The Chazon Ish (110:19) draws a distinction between an occupied house and an abandoned house.
-He suggests that the Ritva is referring to an abandoned house.
-An occupied house, however, that stands within 70 and 2/3 amos of a city is considered part of the city proper and not merely an extension.
-Accordingly, we measure the techum starting 70 and 2/3 amos past any occupied house outside the city.
+He suggests that the Ritva is referring to an abandoned house, but an occupied house within 70 and 2/3 amos of a city is considered part of the city proper and is not merely an extension.
+Accordingly, the techum starts after 70 and 2/3 amos past the occupied house.

 A Modern Application

-Today many jurisdictions contain groups of continuous cities – each separately administered, with the open space between them measuring no more than 141 and 1/3 amos.
-In these jurisdictions, the halacha follows R. Huna and the residents of each city may walk 2,000 amos beyond the farthest city in each direction.
+Today, many jurisdictions contain groups of continuous cities – each separately administered with the open space between them no more than 141 and 1/3 amos wide.
+Thus, the residents of each are allowed to walk on Shabbos an additional 2,000 amos beyond the adjoining city.